openefsa/sas-stored-functions-and-macros/README.md

     function countFacetsNotChildOfImplicit(facets $, implicitFacets $, facetHeader $)

-Counts the number of facets inside the *facets* string with header *facetHeader* which are **not** descendant of the facets contained in the *implicitFacets* string*.* This is helpful for validation purposes, where it is needed to check if the explicit facets are actually descendant of the implicit facet, or not.
+Counts the number of facets inside the *facets* string with header *facetHeader* which are **not** descendant of the facets contained in the *implicitFacets* string.
+This is helpful for validation purposes, where it is needed to check if the explicit facets are actually descendant of the implicit facet, or not.
 Note that the term relationships are evaluated in the facet hierarchies identified by the header of the facet (e.g. facets with header F01 are checked in the source hierarchy of the MTX).
 Note also that in case of multiple implicit facets for the same facet category, the term should not be a descendant of all the implicit facets, in order to be counted.

 **Parameters:**